-Create a Florida Lease Agreement with our attorney-drafted template!
+Create a Florida Lease Agreement with our customizable template!

 In Florida, the most commonly used lease agreements are used for commercial spaces, condominiums, month to month rentals, roommate agreements, and subleasing agreements.
 While subleasing is fairly common in Florida because of part time residents, it's important to read the master lease to determine whether subleasing is allowed.
 If it is, you may need to receive written consent from the landlord or property management company.

 A Florida lease agreement lists both the landlord or the property management company along with the tenant or tenants who will take possession of the property.
 The purpose of the agreement is to outline the duties of the involved parties.
 It's important that any negotiations of the clauses be done (and changed in the document) before it is signed.
 Once the document is signed, it's in effect for the full term with the exception of a few instances.
 Before you draft your Florida lease agreement, you should review Florida laws related to residential rentals.

 A Florida lease agreement should have the date of the agreement at the top of the page.
 It must also include the name and address of the landlord and the full name of the tenants who will sign the agreement.
 You must list the county that the property is located in as well as the physical address.

 The lease agreement should include a length of time that it will be in effect.
 This is the term of the lease.
 Sometimes, the landlord and the tenant want to extend the lease past the date it expires.
 In Florida, this is discussed in a section of the lease agreement titled "Tenant's Hold Over."
 The section must include the amount the rent will be if the lease continues past the original date.

 A Florida lease agreement should include a section entitled "Rent."
 It should outline the amount of the rent, the accepted payment methods, and when the rent is due.
 It should also list when the rent is considered past due.
 The section should include the address where the rent should be taken or mailed.
 If that location is a business, make sure to include the name of the business.